firefly-iii/docs/docs/docs/how-to/firefly-iii/installation/self-managed.md

 * PHP GD
 * PHP XML
 * PHP MBString
-* PHP whatever database you're gonna use.
+* PHP support for whatever database you're going to use.

 You can search the web to find out how to install these modules.
 Some may be installed already depending on your system.
 Use `phpinfo()` to find out.